Send the link below via email or IMCopy

 As things picked up, new, less expensive TV sets were introduced with larger screens

-On July 1st, 1942, CBS launched 15 hours of weekly programming, including two 15-minute, Monday through Friday newscasts.
+On July 1st, 1941, NBC and CBS launched 15 hours of weekly programming, including two 15-minute, Monday through Friday newscasts.
+It was the first full day of TV programming

 The TV news was simply read from a script, radio style, by an announcer in a small announce booth.
 A single camera was aimed through the window of the booth.

-First American sporting event televised, a baseball game between the Dodgers and the Phillies
+First American sporting event on commercial TV, a baseball game between the Dodgers and the Phillies

 The game featured the first TV commercial ever...an ad for Bulova watches